DDWFTTW Vehicle Analysis.

 But how does the vehicle ever get started from rest in a dead calm?
 That sounds like the Baron Munchausen boostrap principle (lifting yourself by pulling up on your bootstraps).

-We could argue that if there's a wind speed relative to the ground, the wind will start the cart moving even if the propeller is disengaged from the wheels and prevented from rotating.
+We could argue that if there's a wind speed relative to the ground, the wind will start the cart moving downwind even if the propeller is disengaged from the wheels and prevented from rotating.
 Then engage the propeller so its rotation is driven by the wheels.
-The propeller blades now slice through the air, providing thrust due to air molecules rebounding from the blades.
+The propeller blades now slice through the air, providing additional thrust due to air molecules rebounding from the blades.
 Eventually the cart could reach a speed equal to the ground speed of the wind.
 The relative air speed is then zero at the cart.
-But the wheels, still driving the propeller, keep the propeller spinning, and still providing thrust.
+But the wheels, still driving the propeller, keep the propeller spinning, and still providing thrust, and the cart begins to exceed the wind speed.

 Sometimes analogies are persuasive.
 The best I can think of is the old "climbing monkey" toy.
 The monkey is on a vertical string suspended at its top end.
-By pulling on the bottom end of the string, the monkey climbs the string faster than your hand that's doing the pulling.
-Of course, in this case, the monkey moves in the opposite direction that you pull.
+By pulling on the upper end of the string, the monkey climbs the string faster than your hand that's doing the pulling.
+Of course, in this case, the monkey moves in the opposite direction than you pull.
 But fasten the bottom end of the spring to a solid support, and the monkey climbs up to reach your hand, moving faster than your hand and faster than the string.
+You could also fasten the top string to a fixed support and pull on the bottom string.
+Again, the monkey moves opposite to your hand that's doing the pulling.

 For another version of this in action, see this video: climbing monkey.
 This toy uses a different principle than the one in the previous picture.